richmahn/en_ta/README.md

 ## Structure

-The tA are written in a simple Markdown format and organized according to the [Resource Container Manual](https://resource-container.readthedocs.io/en/latest/container_types.html#manual-man) type.
+tA is written in a simple Markdown format and organized according to the [Resource Container Manual](https://resource-container.readthedocs.io/en/latest/container_types.html#manual-man) type.
 See that link for more information but here is a quick summary.

-Each manual has it’s own directory in this repository (for example, the Checking Manual is in the [checking](https://git.door43.org/unfoldingWord/en_ta/src/branch/master/checking) directory).
+Each manual has its own directory in this repository (for example, the Checking Manual is in the [checking](https://git.door43.org/unfoldingWord/en_ta/src/branch/master/checking) directory).
 Each module has its own directory inside of these manual directories.
 Inside each of these are three files:

 * `01.md` - This is the main body of the module
 * `sub-title.md` - This file contians the question that the module is intended to answer.